On the common index jump theorem and further developments: Abstract

 \section{Abstract}

-In \cite{LZ02}, Long and Zhu established originally the common index jump theorem (CIJT) for symplectic paths in 2002, which was later generalized to its enhanced version (ECIJT) by Duan, Long and Wang in \cite{DLW16} in 2016.
-Started from \cite{GGM18} of 2018 and \cite{GG20} of 2020, and finally in \cite{CGG24} of 2024, a similar index theorem was obtained, i.e., Theorem 3.3 of \cite{CGG24}, which was called the index recurrence theorem there.
-In this short note, we give detailed proofs to show that the first 4 assertions dealing with index iterations in the total of 5 assertions in Theorem 3.3 of \cite{CGG24} actually coincide completely with results in (ECIJT) of \cite{DLW16}.
+In \cite{LZ02} published in ``Annals of Math.'', Long and Zhu established originally the common index jump theorem (CIJT) for symplectic paths in 2002, which has played an important role in later studies on periodic solution orbits for Hamiltonian systems, Reeb flows, and geodesic problems.
+This (CIJT) was generalized to its enhanced version (ECIJT) by Duan, Long and Wang in \cite{DLW16} in 2016.
+Started from \cite{GG20} of 2020, and finally in \cite{CGG24} of 2024, a similar index theorem was obtained, i.e., Theorem 3.3 of \cite{CGG24}, which was given the name ``index recurrence theorem'' there.
+In this short note, we give detailed proofs to show that the major assertions, i.e., the first 4 assertions in the total of 5 assertions, in Theorem 3.3 of \cite{CGG24} as well as all the assertions in \cite{GG20} actually coincide completely with results in (ECIJT) of \cite{DLW16}.